UWCS/stardust/content/news/2024-06-09-newsletter-draft-final-final-im-so-done-with-this-version-2-newsletter-t3-w8.md

 [taxonomies]
 categories = ["Newsletter"]
 +++
-*Editor's note: Once again I am getting absolutely destroyed by exams once again, so this week we have another guest edition (this time from a math's student with a superiority complex!).
+*Editor's note: Once again I am getting absolutely destroyed by exams, so this week we have another guest edition (this time from a math's student with a superiority complex!).
 I apologise in advance*

 HELLOOO (fake, faker, and fakest) mathematicians, it is with great displeasure that I will be writing this weeks newsletter; so buckle up, get showered, put on deodorant, and enjoy.